cabuelow/OceansDash/README.md

   (utils)

-- The app is quite slow when subsetting data for different countries/regions to plot - see if can improve
+- The app is quite slow when subsetting data for different countries/regions to plot, see if can improve

 - Finish WWF requests: